yaricp/eeg-filters/README.md

 Also you can find maximums in one region and minimums in another region.

 Finally you can export data to files.
-Curve data can be exported to the ascii format like NeuroExplorer file.
+Curve data can be exported to the ASCII format like NeuroExplorer file.
 Extremums can be exported to a text file with tab splitted columns.

 ## Requirements